 If you’re transferring your Hospital Cover to nib you can rest assured that your Lifetime Health Cover loading won’t be affected so long as you haven’t taken a break that will exceed your ‘absent days’ between transferring health covers.

-If you’ve paid your private health premiums in advance and decide to transfer your policy to nib, your old health fund should refund you the money you’ve paid in advance.
+If you’ve paid your private health premiums in advance and decide to transfer your policy to nib, your old health fund should refund you the excess money you’ve paid.

 The best thing to do is to cancel any direct debit arrangements you have previously made with your financial institution and then leave the rest to us! nib will contact your previous health fund to advise them that you have decided to switch and to request your transfer certificate.